 The risks from blood tests are rare, but they can occur.
 Such risks include:

 - excessive bleeding

 - blood accumulating under the skin, or a hematoma

 - infection at the puncture site

 In general, normal results for various age groups include:

-- newborns: 1,000-3,000 nanograms/deciliter
+- newborns: 1,000-3,000 nanograms/deciliter (ng/dL)